fsharp/fsharp.org/learn.md

 _Jamie Dixon_

 This book is packed with real-world examples to easily use machine learning techniques in your business applications.
+You will begin with introduction to F# and prepare yourselves for machine learning using .NET framework.
+You will be writing a simple linear regression model using an example which predicts sales of a product.
+Forming a base with the regression model, you will start using machine learning libraries available in .NET framework such as Math.NET, Numl.NET and Accord.NET with the help of a sample application.
+You will then move on to writing multiple linear regressions and logistic regressions.

 ### [Multi-Paradigm Programming Using F# and .NET](http://www.naghoospress.ir/bookview.aspx?bookid=1486730)